Thank you to everyone who attended the ISS3! Registration is still open. All presentations were recorded and are available for viewing.

 - Figures must have legible axis and color scheme.

-The Call for Oral Presentations is now closed, however, we are still accepting Poster Presentations.
+The Call for Oral Presentations is now closed.

 Welcome to the 3rd International Smoke Symposium (ISS3) Call for Presentation Proposals.
 Building on the previous two successful editions, this symposium is a venue and international nexus for sharing the latest developments in research, management, and policy around the important topic of smoke from wildfires, rangeland fires, and prescribed burns.